johnaboucha/agcablab-joystick/README.md

 +—/vcsu_barnes_controller
 ```

+### Optical Encoder

+A rotary optical encoder by Honeywell (600128CBL) was mounted to the tractor cab’s steering column and would rotate with the steering wheel.

+The sensor data would be captured by the Arduino and passed to the computer as the controller’s horizontal axis.

+### Console Input

+Buttons and levers on the tractor cab’s console were also employed to send data to the computer.

+Buttons would raise or lower the agricultural machinery, like plows and planters.
+The throttle was usually a potentiometer that would be configured as the controller’s vertical axis.

 ## Arduino Model

-The [Arduino Leonardo](https://docs.arduino.cc/hardware/leonardo) model was used for the project because it could be recognized by the computer as a game controller (not all boards have this ability).
+The [Arduino Leonardo](https://docs.arduino.cc/hardware/leonardo) model was used for the project.

+The Leonardo has built-in USB communication that allows the Micro to appear as a mouse and keyboard when plugged into the computer.
+And more importantly, it could be configured to act as a video game controller (not all boards have this ability).

 ## Assembly